MydonSolutions/pipeline_data/README.md

 # Pipeline Data

-Depict the data flow through a pipeline, paritcularly in terms of dimensions and resource requirements.
+Depict the data flow through a pipeline, particularly in terms of dimensions and resource requirements.